jdegoes/lambdaconf-2014-introgame/README.md

 ## A Simple Lens

 A lens is a combination of a *functional getter* and a *functional setter*.
-Together, they give you a way of manipulating a particular field in some data.
+Together, they give you a way of manipulating a subset of data inside a data structure (which I'll sloppily call a *field*).

-For a data type `S`, and field type `A`, a simple lens can be defined as follows:
+For a data type `S`, and "field" type `A`, a simple lens can be defined as follows:

 ```scala
 case class Lens[S, A](get: S => A, set: (S, A) => S)